yext/search-core/docs/answers-core.featuredsnippetdirectanswer.snippet.md

 ## FeaturedSnippetDirectAnswer.snippet property

-The snippet where the direct answer was found
+The snippet where the direct answer was found.

 <b>Signature:</b>